kzoleta/EDA2023/README.md

 :sparkles: feature_3

-## Contact
+## Author
-Made by [Karizza Dea R. Zoleta](https://github.com/kzoleta).
+Made by: [Karizza Dea R. Zoleta](https://github.com/kzoleta).
 If you have any queries or comments, feel free to reach out! :heart:

 #### ❗NOTE: Make sure to tap [here](https://github.com/kzoleta/EDA2023/commits/main/README.md) to see the process of making this repository.